denismerigoux/GPU-tracking/docs/index.md

 ### Possible improvements

-While we have optimized the most time-consuming parts of the algorithm using CUDA, a better solution would be to implement the whole algorithm using only GPU data structures and kernels.
-We could then achieve a 2x or 3x speedup on all of the little tasks that take 2 or 3 ms each, effectively increasing the overall speedup.
+While we have optimized the most time-consuming parts of the algorithm using CUDA, implementing the whole algorithm using only GPU data structures and kernels may yield better result.
+We might achieve a 2x or 3x speedup on all the small tasks that take 2 or 3 ms each, effectively increasing the overall speedup.

 ## Conclusion